markets/awesome-ruby/README.md

   * [ActsAsList](https://github.com/swanandp/acts_as_list) - Provides the capabilities for sorting and reordering a number of objects in a list.
   * [positioning](https://github.com/brendon/positioning) - Simple positioning for Active Record models.
 Supports multiple lists per model and relative positioning.
   * [ranked-model](https://github.com/mixonic/ranked-model) - A modern row sorting library for ActiveRecord.
 It uses ARel aggressively and is better optimized than most other libraries.
+* Tagging
+  * [Acts As Taggable On](https://github.com/mbleigh/acts-as-taggable-on) - A tagging plugin for Rails applications that allows for custom tagging along dynamic contexts.
 * Tree
   * [ActsAsTree](https://github.com/amerine/acts_as_tree) - Extends ActiveRecord to add simple support for organizing items into parent–children relationships.
   * [ActsAsRecursiveTree](https://github.com/1and1/acts_as_recursive_tree) - ActsAsTree but recursive.